 We use dialogue to raise awareness about gender justice with a specific focus on gender-based violence in marginalised communities and what impact this has on the social fabric.
-Particular attention is given to violence against LGBTI people among marginalised communities because of FOCCISA's intention to "leave no one behind" and their sensitivity to communities that still face a lot of controversies.
+Many churches have over many years addressed gender-based violence against women.
+But one group have consistently been left out.
+Particular attention is therefore given to violence against LGBTQI+ people among marginalised communities because of FOCCISA's intention to "leave no one behind" and their sensitivity to communities that still face a lot of controversies.
 We also aim to stimulate actions to strengthen and implement Gender Justice programs that Christian Councils and churches already have.

 Early actions may include further research into the issues discussed, and also personal reflections about these issues.
 This will equip participants to have more insights into situations in their specific places.